 Konova offers anti-obesity drug development

 SynDevRx has developed a technology that increases the activity and safety of small molecule drugs using a conjugation technique.
 The company's technology increases a drug's therapeutic index by concentrating activity at the disease site.
 It provides small molecules with predictable and reliable physical properties that can speed up development time and lower costs while improving the PK profile.
-SynDevRx's lead drug candidate SDX-7320 targets the oncology market, and inhibits MetAP2 - an enzyme which independent research has shown to be key to tumor growth, proliferation, and metastasis.
+SynDevRx's lead drug candidate SDX-7320 targets the oncology market and inhibits MetAP2 - an enzyme that independent research has shown to be key to tumor growth, proliferation, and metastasis.
 The company was founded in 2007 and is based in Cambridge, Massachusetts.

 Allozyne is a protein optimization company committed to the development of improved biological therapeutics to treat multiple areas of unmet medical need.
 Allozyne's two technology platforms enable the incorporation of amino acids analogues, at any specified position, into existing biologics leading to improved efficacy, tolerability and pharmacology.